kgranat/BioloidUno/readme.md

 	Change the ID of a servo (only plug one servo in at a time

 Hardware
 	Connect the VDD/GND pins to 12v and the GND to your Arduino GND pin.
-Connect the data pin to your Arduino's TX pin http://support.robotis.com/en/images/product/dynamixel/ax_series/ax_series_pin.png
+Connect your Arduino's RX and TX pin together, then connect them both to the DYAMIXEL data pin. http://support.robotis.com/en/images/product/dynamixel/ax_series/ax_series_pin.png

-This library does not support reading data from DYNAMIXELS at this time - coming soon.

 Based on ArbotiX libraries.
 https://github.com/interbotix/arbotix